A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Discussions

-Through the rubion hypothesis, RVB state produces a correlation with high-temperature superconducting state, in which the former provides glue with Cooper pairs of the latter.
-Due to existence of RVB state, the perturbation of superconducting state is a high order effect of thermal fluctuation.
-The thermal fluctuation must firstly destroy RVB state, after that, destroying high-temperature superconducting state.
-In a sense, the RVB state itself becomes a shock-absorber of high-temperature superconducting state.

-For conventional superconductors, the crystal lattice background only provides glue with superconducting state.
-However, for HDCO-HTSCs, there is a interlayer between superconducting state and crystal lattice background, and the interlayer is just RVB state which provides not only glue but also shock-absorber with high-temperature superconducting state.
-So, about the question: ``What does define high temperature superconductivity? \cite{34}", our answer is as following: that the RVB state simultaneously providing glue and shock-absorber with superconducting state, defines high temperature superconductivity.
+For conventional superconducting state, the perturbation of thermal fluctuation of crystal lattice background is so direct that the $T_{c}$ can not breaks through McMillan limit.
+However, for high-temperature superconducting state, there is an interlayer between superconducting state and crystal lattice background, and the interlayer is just RVB state which leads to the pair-breaking of Cooper pairs is a high order effect of thermal fluctuation.
+So, about the question: ``What does define high temperature superconductivity? \cite{36}", our answer is as following: due to existance of RVB interlayer, that thermal fluctuation breaking up rubion-induced Cooper pairs is a high order effect, defines high temperature superconductivity.